whowechina/geki_pico/README.md

   4. Wire (solder) the speakers to the main PCB, each needs 2 wires.
   5. Use VHB tape to fix the speakers on the floor of the bottom part.
   6. Install the main PCB to the bottom part, no screws needed.
   7. Bend the hall-effect sensor (SS49E) so it stays on top of the lever magnets.
-Remember to leave a tiny gap so the shaft can move freely.
+Remember to leave a tiny gap so the rotator can move freely.
     <img src="doc/lever_hall_1.jpg" width="40%"> <img src="doc/lever_hall_2.jpg" width="48%">
   8. Solder the PN532 module, 8002A modules to the main PCB if you haven't done it yet.
   9. Install the main button caps and the aux button caps onto the switches.